 Would you like peer support to prepare your own submission?
 From June, VMIAC will be travelling around Victoria to support consumers/survivors to make submissions to the Royal Commission into Mental Health.
 Anyone can make a submission directly to the Royal Commission on their website.
 You don’t have to use the VMIAC service to make a

-VMIAC has just released a new report that ranks 23 hospital-based mental health services, from best to worst, based on how often they use ‘seclusion’.
+VMIAC released a report that ranks 23 hospital-based mental health services, from best to worst, based on how often they use ‘seclusion’.
 Download the report here.
 Download our media release here.
 Download a list of the managing services of mental health units.
 What is seclusion?
-Seclusion is a ‘restrictive’ practice used in
+Seclusion is a ‘restrictive’ practice used in mental health services

 The National Mental Health Consumer and Carer Forum (NMHCCF) expresses public support for VMIAC in the Mental Health Australia newsletter, backing VMIAC’s concerns about the lack of consumer inclusion in the Royal Commission.